 - give the name of a contact at the designated body making the super-complaint

 The quality of the evidence you give us is critical, as are the specification and focus of your complaint.
-These will help us assess whether your super-complaint is eligible for consideration.
+The amount and type of evidence you submit will depend on the nature of the complaint and the evidence that is available, among other factors.
+There is no right or wrong amount or type of evidence; it depends on the complaint you’re making.
 Annex A sets out the kind of evidence designated bodies should consider giving us when deciding whether to make a super-complaint.

 To whom should a super-complaint be made?